martirez/PHQMK-Pulsed-Heating-Quenching-Microkinetics/README.md

 **Execute:**
 conda activate ct-env
-#for isothermal stead state
+#for isothermal steady state
 python Fe-NH3_iso.py
 #for pulsed heating and quenching mode
 python Fe-NH3_phq.py
-#for pulsed heating and quenching mode scaled rates
+#for pulsed heating and quenching mode with scaled rates
 python Fe-NH3_phq_scaled.py
+#for sensitivity analysis of isothermal steady state
+python Fe-NH3_iso_sens.py
+#for sensitivity analysis of pulsed heating and quenching mode
+python Fe-NH3_phq_sens.py
+#for sensitivity analysis of pulsed heating and quenching mode with scaled rates
+python Fe-NH3_phq_scaled_sens.py

 **Specifications in Fe-NH3_\<type\>.py that should be edited as needed:**
 replace Tmin (base_values, T_c_arr) and Tmax (base_values, T_h_arr) in K for PHQ